ngobibibnbe/drag-stream/README.md

 A method for abnormal subsequence detection/discord in data stream.

 This work:

-:white_check_mark: Compare some data stream anomaly detection methods on their latences and performances
+:white_check_mark: Proposition of an abnormal subsequence detection method

-:white_check_mark: comparison to other subsequence detection method
+:white_check_mark: Comparison to SOTA abnormal subsequence detection methods on their latences and performances

 ### Interested in my work?

 Feel free to contact me at: xxxx@xx (Going to be changed after the review, if there is any problem, initiate an issue and i will reply)

-*The final version of our paper (in French) on the benchmark of data stream outlier detection methods is being submitted to 2020 ICDM conference.
+*The final version of our paper Drag-stream is being submitted to 2020 ICDM conference.

 ### README Structure
 1. [Methods compared](#Methods-compared): Presentation of methods we compared